-As recommended from a number of people and deserves repeating, is to try and look at things from the vantage point of your little one.
+As recommended by several people and deserves repeating, is to try and look at things from the vantage point of your little one.
 Sit on the floor and look around to see things a child might see.
-Suddenly that small step ladder you use to reach things in the top of the closet now can be seen as a heavy object that can easily fall on the little one's head if they try to hoist themselves up on it.
+Suddenly that small step ladder you use to reach things in the top of the closet now can be seen as a heavy object that can easily fall on the little one's head if they try to hoist themselves upon it.

 Decorating is always the fun part... at least if you have a game plan.
-In the case for kids, it's not too different than any other room in your home.
-Each room normally has its own theme - exercise rooms have exercise equipment, a library has big comfy chairs and a desk for studying.
-In the same way what's the theme of your kids' room - is it about cute cuddly kittens and puppies?
+In the case of kids, it's not too different than any other room in your home.
+Each room normally has its theme - exercise rooms have exercise equipment, a library has big comfy chairs and a desk for studying.
+In the same way, what's the theme of your kids' room - is it about cute cuddly kittens and puppies?
 Is it about race cars or other sports like baseball?
-Perhaps even choosing a theme based on characters found in TV shows like Muno from Yo Gabba Gabba or maybe Sponge Bob from Sponge Bob Square Pants.
+Perhaps even choose a theme based on characters found in TV shows like Muno from Yo Gabba Gabba or maybe Sponge Bob from Sponge Bob Square Pants.

-Painting is always the most low cost way to change a rooms appearance, but when it comes to a child's room, make sure to pick a paint that will allow for dings, scratches and yes the inevitable writing on the wall moments.
-Go with a high gloss paint, something that can stand up to the scrubbing and cleaning that is bound to take place from time to time.
-You can always spruce up the walls by adding wall paper borders around the top of the room, as well as a border along the middle of the wall similar to a chair rail's location.
+Painting is always the most low-cost way to change the appearance of a room, but when it comes to a child's room, make sure to pick a paint that will allow for dings, scratches and yes the inevitable writing on the wall moments.
+Go with high gloss paint, something that can stand up to the scrubbing and cleaning that is bound to take place from time to time.
+You can always spruce up the walls by adding wallpaper borders around the top of the room, as well as a border along the middle of the wall similar to a chair rail's location.